emkerber/prime_mongo_cli_00/README.md

+This was a peer assignment at Prime Digital Academy.
+Below are the instructions provided.

 # Prime Mongo Shell Peer Challenge

 Now that you've learned some of the basics of querying MongoDB via the mongo shell, use that information to query a collection of bios.
 Remember to switch off with your partner half-way through this exercise.